CodyLiska/codys-dev-blog/README.md

 ## 🤝 Acknowledgements

-Built with ❤️ using Jekyll and Tailwind CSS.
+Built with Jekyll and Tailwind CSS.

 ## Dev Notes
 - [ ] Categories in sidebar should be limited to the top 5 most common